 - €50,000 – base capital requirement

-- 8 per cent of its Total Risk Exposure Amount (i.e. sum of credit and market risk)
+- 8 per cent of its Total Risk Exposure Amount (i.e. the sum in practice of

 - Own Funds Requirement based on Fixed Overheads Requirement (“FOR” is calculated in accordance with FCA rules, based on the Firm’s previous years audited expenditure – which is essentially 25% of the Firm’s operating expenses less certain variable costs).

-This is because the Risk Exposure Amounts for all other risk categories such as Settlement, Position, Foreign Exchange, Commodities, Operational, Credit Valuation and Trading Book have all proved in practice to be £nil.
+This is because the Risk Exposure Amounts for all other risk categories such as Settlement, Position, Commodities, Operational, Credit Valuation and Trading Book have all proved in practice to be £nil.

 In summary, the Firm follows the standardised approach to foreign exchange risk and the simplified standard approach to credit risk.
 The Firm is subject to the FOR and is not required to calculate an operational risk capital charge, though it considers this as part of its process to identify the level of risk based capital required